nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The estimate feature aims to provide translators with better estimates on the time needed to translate a script based on their capability.
 Hence, this feature allows users to better manage their time and be able to provide clients with much accurate estimation timings.

 #### 4.1.1 Current Implementation
 The estimate feature is facilitated by `EstimateCommand`.
-By running the command `estimate` with the relevant arguments, `EstimateParser` will construct `EstimateCommand` which will be used to execute the user's instruction.
-The command takes in two parameters:
+By running the command `estimate` with the relevant field (and parameter), `EstimateParser` will construct `EstimateCommand` which will be used to execute the user's instruction.
-*   `scriptFileName` (mandatory).
-*   `wordsPerHour` (optional).

 <br/>